castle-engine/not-quake/README.md

 - Linux: client and server
 - Windows: client and server
 - macOS: client (TODO mouse look) and server
-- Android: client (TODO test, probably unplayable due to missing special input code)
+- Android: client (TODO but input and connectivity broken)

 Server can run on any plaform and accept connection from client from any platform.
 I.e. you can run server on Linux and connect from any platform -- Linux, Windows etc.